 17 commonly asked questions about the IELTS speaking test.

-There is a lot of misinformation and myths out there surrounding IELTS so hopefully, these questions and answers should help clear up any confusion before you go into the IELTS exam.
+There is a lot of misinformation and myths out there surrounding IELTS so hopefully, this post should help clear up any confusion before you go into the IELTS exam.

-Simply click on the blue buttons to see the answers to these IELTS speaking questions.
+Simply click on the blue buttons to see the answers to the questions.
 If there are any questions not listed, leave a comment in the comments section at the bottom of this post.
 I will try to answer them for you.

 1. How long should my answers be in Part 1 of the speaking test?